Soviet occupation of Romania: Reorganization of the Romanian Army

-Following the Romanian Workers' Party seizure of political power, the Sovietization of the Romanian army went into full gear, under the supervision of the new Minister of Defense, Emil Bodnăraş.
+Following the Romanian Workers' Party seizure of political power, the Sovietization of the Romanian army went into full gear, under the supervision of the new Minister of Defense, Emil Bodnăraș.
 This reorganization involved the adoption of the Soviet model of military and political organization, and a change of the military doctrine of combat and defense, in the context of Romania's integration into the Soviet strategic system, at the dawn of the Cold War.

 Soviet officers were appointed as advisers charged with supervising the thorough reorganization of the army.
 They held leadership and surveillance positions in the main institutions of the state, but also in areas of lesser importance.
 In the beginning, they only held a few positions in the Ministry of Defense, the General Staff, and the political sections inside the army.
 With the passage of time, the number of Soviet advisers gradually increased, while at the same time their positions became permanent.
 In November 1952, there were 105 permanent and 17 temporary Soviet adviser positions in military schools.
 After 1955, their number began to decrease: 72 in 1955, 63 in 1956, 25 in 1957, and 10 in 1958.

 After 1945, new military regulations were developed, following the templates of the Red Army, and they were finalized in 1949–1952.
 Consequently, a number of officers and military students were sent to the Soviet Union to complete their training.
 Between 1949 and 1952, 717 Romanian students were being trained in the USSR, while in 1958 471 Romanian military students were pursuing education in the USSR.
 Their number decreased in the following years.